Are you listening?

 - Their team becomes demotivated because their ideas aren’t listened to.
-Employees are often forced to do things which they know are wrong and which are sometimes doomed to failure.
+Employees are often forced to do things that they know are wrong and which are sometimes doomed to failure.
 Innovation is stifled.

 - Customers move to other contractors who can offer a more innovative approach and solution.

 - Mistakes are made because expert advice wasn’t sought.
-The opinions of those closer to the problem weren’t listened to.
+The opinions of those closest to the problem weren’t listened to.